g3force/configurable/README.md

  * class is registered
  * Registration is looking for existing config file
  * if found: apply all stored configs to all classes
+ * values are converted from String to Object and vice versa (see String2ValueConverter)

+## Limitations

+ * fields must not be final
+ *

 ## Usage